 Because I know that the law doesn’t just work 9 to 5, even in cases involving white collar crimes, I offer 24-hour-a-day, live, in-person answering and prompt responses to all client questions.
 As a University of California, Berkeley Law School graduate, I have over 35 years of experience handling a wide variety of criminal cases and have tried over 100 cases in front of juries.
 I handle all cases personally from start to finish.
 Despite having top ratings on Yelp, Google and Avvo, I offer affordable rates and accept all major credit cards because I believe everyone deserves the best possible representation.
 You can schedule a free initial consultation at my office, located just across the street from the Vista courthouse and jail by calling the number below.

-I have personally defended many people charged with white collar crime offenses, including insurance fraud, workers’ compensation fraud, real estate fraud, embezzlement, grand theft, burglary, internet fraud, forgery, and numerous other fraud and theft – related charges in Vista and San Diego.
+I have personally defended many people charged with white collar offenses, including insurance fraud, workers’ compensation fraud, real estate fraud, embezzlement, grand theft, burglary, internet fraud, forgery, and numerous other fraud and theft – related charges in Vista and greater San Diego County.
 Many of these cases have involved large amounts of money or valuable items.
 If you or someone in your family has been arrested on one of these charges, please call me to learn how I can help you.
 I consider all criminal matters urgent and will respond immediately.

 How to Contact Attorney Peter Liss

 For skilled, IMMEDIATE help with non-violent crime defense, including fraud, embezzlement, forgery and related offenses, call White Collar Lawyer Peter M. Liss: